-As an availing philatelist with interests in astrophilately, aerophilately, notaphily, sigillography, marcophily and genealogy, I am married with three young children at home on a 40-acre (16 ha) Texas ranch, a one hour drive east of downtown Dallas.
-We enjoy a high quality and high standard of living.
+As an availing philatelist with interests in astrophilately, aerophilately, notaphily, sigillography, marcophily and genealogy, I am married with three young children at home on a 40-acre (16 ha) Texas ranch, an hour drive east of downtown Dallas.
+We enjoy a high-quality and high standard of living.
 We love to get all postcards, letters, or items to trade with in the mail, preferably with real stamps on them, since they are educational, collectible and inspirational.
-This is a good opportunity for my children to learn geography, language identification, and cultures from around the globe.
+This is a good opportunity for children to learn geography, language identification, and cultures from around the globe.
 We love to travel and get to know others better.
 People usually comment on how the mail they receive from us brings them joy and prevailing happiness, a countervailing force against the travails in the vale of life.

 It has been nice to go on vacation internationally with great recollections to many parts of México, Chile, Perú, (Québec) Canada, France, Spain, the United Kingdom, Germany, and Jamaica.
-There are so many more countries to explore to send mailings and gifts from.
+There are many more countries to explore to send mailings and gifts from.

 In the United States of America it was joyous to have travelled with other fond memories to many states like California, Nevada, Arizona, New Mexico, Colorado, Utah, Montana, Idaho, Wyoming, South Dakota, Nebraska, Kansas, Oklahoma, Louisiana, Arkansas, Tennessee, Alabama, Mississippi, Florida, Ohio, Kentucky, Illinois, Indiana, Virginia, West Virginia, Maryland, Pennsylvania, New Jersey and New York.
 It is a goal to visit more counties and states to send postcards from on future vacations.